 - False certification discharge

-If you can afford it, making larger monthly payments is a recommended method for shedding your student loan debt.
-Every time you make a payment above your monthly minimum, you cut down the amount of time it will take you to pay off your debt.
-At the same time, you reduce the amount you’ll have to pay as interest on your debt.
+Making larger monthly payments is an effective way to repay your student faster and reduce your overall debt, but it's only recommended if you can afford it.
+Every time you make a payment above your monthly minimum, you shorten the time it will take you to pay off your loan.
+You'll also reduce the amount you pay as interest on your debt.

 Credible

-Credible is a loan marketplace that works with some of the most well-known and reliable loan providers in the industry.
-Credible offers a user-friendly platform that makes it easy for users to input personal details and compare multiple lenders and find the right student loan or student loan refinancing solution specifically suited for them.
+Credible is a loan marketplace that works with some of the industry's most well-known and reliable loan providers.
+Its user-friendly platform makes it easy to input personal details, compare multiple lenders and find the right student loan or refinancing solution.

-Keep in mind that Credible is not a direct loan provider, but instead works with a network of reputable lenders to provide top rates and conditions for all borrowers.
+Credible is not a direct loan provider but works with a network of lenders to offer borrowers favorable rates and loan terms.

 Read the full Credible review >>